oVirt/ovirt-site/source/feature/fence-kdump.html.md

 ## Fencing flow with fence_kdump

-Host kdump flow detection will be inserted into automatic fencing flow just before execution of hard fencing:

-1. On first network failure, host status will change to **Connecting**
-2. If the host doesn't respond during time interval, execute SSH Soft Fencing.
-If command execution wasn't successful, proceed to hard fencing enabled check immediately (step 4).
-3. If the host doesn't recover during time interval, proceed hard fencing enabled check (step 4).
-4. If hard fencing is not enabled for host, set host status to **Non Responsive** and exit fencing flow
-5. If fence kdump is not enabled for the host, execute hard fencing immediately (step 7)
-6. Execute fence_kdump detection
-    1. Store current timestamp into *kdump_timestamp* variable
-    2. Repeat following:
-        1. Get kdump status for host from database
-        2. If status is **finished**, set host status to **Reboot** and exit fencing flow
-        3. If status is **dumping**, wait **FenceKdumpMessageInterval** and continue the loop
-        4.  if no kdump status found for host and *current timestamp >= kdump_timestamp + KdumpStartedTimeout*, continue with hard fencing (step 7)
-        5.  if no record returned, wait **FenceKdumpMessageInterval** and continue the loop

-7. Execute hard fencing for host

 The whole flow is displayed in [ fencing flow with kdump detection](Media:Fencing-flow-with-kdump-detection.jpg).

 Following config values are used: